Force over Distance: Chapter 39

 Young clenched his jaw, and looked at Rush’s blank, glassy expression.

 Rush relaxed, tensed, overcorrected, and nearly pitched out of his chair, his mind a whiteout of panicked disorientation.
-Young was ready for it, and he caught the man, projecting a wave of reassurance so strong it nearly trapped Rush in a while loop before Young toned it down.
+Young caught the man, projecting a wave of reassurance so strong it nearly trapped Rush in a while loop before Young toned it down.

-“You’re okay,” Young said, steadying the man as he sat forward.
+“You’re okay,” Young murmured.
 “That was good, actually.
 That was—” his voice cracked.
 “You did great.
 Take it easy.”

-Rush took a deep breath, and Young felt a headache slam into place behind the scientist’s eyes.
-The scientist tipped his head back subtly, swallowing blood.
+Rush took a shuddery breath.
+A headache slammed into place behind the scientist’s eyes.
+He tipped his head back, swallowing blood.

-Chloe slipped in between the rest of the science team and pulled a tissue from her pocket.
-How she knew that he needed it, Young wasn’t sure.
+Chloe slipped between the rest of the Science Team and pulled a tissue from her pocket.
+How she knew Rush needed it, Young wasn’t sure.

-“What he hell was that.”
+“What the hell was that.”
 Eli’s voice was flat.

 “Don’t worry about it, Eli,” Rush said exhaustedly.

-“This one,” Eli said, his eyes fixed on Young, “I am going to worry about.
-I want to know exactly what you just did to him.
+“This one,” Eli said, his eyes fixed on Young, “I am gonna worry about.
+I wanna know exactly what you just did to him.
 Because I read everything in the Ancient database pertaining to the chair in my freaking free time, such as it is, and it didn’t say a damn thing about anything even remotely like what we just saw.
 So yeah.
 You can just explain it to us.
 To all of us.
 Right now.
 Because it looked pretty messed up.”

-//Fuck you, anyway,// Rush projected at him unsteadily. //You deserve this.
+//Fuck you, anyway,// Rush projected at him unsteadily. //Y’deserve this.
 You couldn’t have waited until later to fight with the AI?
-You have to do it in front of the entire Science Team?//
+You have t’do it in front of the entire Science Team?//

-//I don’t want to fight with it at all,// Young said, feeling sick.
+//I don’t want to fight with it at all.// Young felt sick.
 He shifted his gaze to Eli.
-“The AI,” he said, “is preventing Rush from telling me what the nature of Destiny’s mission is.”
+“The AI’s preventing Rush from telling me what the nature of Destiny’s mission is.”

 “Eli,” Rush said.
 “Stop.
 It’s fine.”

 “Yes well,” Rush said.
-He crumpled up Chloe’s tissue and tilted his head forward.
-“I’m sure, the colonel is, as usual, doing his best, which, as usual, leaves quite a bit to be desired.
-As for the ethics of the thing—it’s the same problem it’s always been.
+He crumpled Chloe’s tissue and tilted his head forward.
+“I’m sure the colonel is, as usual, doing his best, which, as usual, leaves quite a bit t’be desired.
+As for the ethics of th’thing—it’s the same problem it’s always been.
 How to balance the desire for progress with the desire to return home.
-No one trusts me, and rightly so I suppose, as I’ve made some—shall we say questionable decisions in that regard?
+No one trusts me, and rightly so I suppose, as I’ve made some, shall we say, ‘questionable’ decisions?
 But I’m not asking for trust.
 What I am asking,” Rush said, getting to his feet, “is for a briefing tomorrow, at the usual time.”
-He looked over at Eli as he picked up his crutch.
+He looked at Eli as he picked up his crutch.
 “You’re not excused, no matter what Telford says.”

-“Rush—” Eli began, “do not make a dramatic exit.
+“Rush,” Eli began, “do not make a dramatic exit.
 We need to TALK ABOUT THIS.”
-He started shouting as Rush made for the door.
+He started shouting as the scientist made for the door.

 Rush didn’t look back.

 Young was left with the entire Science Team staring at him.
-“I’m gonna—” He trailed off.
-Then, he turned on his heel and left them standing in a silent, huddled mass as he went after Rush.
+“I’m gonna—” He turned on his heel and left them standing in a silent, huddled mass as he went after Rush.

 //So, that did not go well,// Young projected as he reached over to steady Rush as they walked.